mricon/openscap-oval-facter/README.rst

 tweaked in the upstream oval XML policy file to make it work on your system, or to upgrade/downgrade severity on some errata.

-You will probably be running this from cron, so we add a ''--sleep'' parameter to help make sure not all systems are hitting the definitions file at once, plus suppress output with ''--quiet''.
+You will probably be running this from cron, so we add a `--sleep` parameter to help make sure not all systems are hitting the definitions file at once, plus suppress output with `--quiet`.

-The ''--needsreboot'' parameter requires yum libraries to work and will help you pinpoint when a system needs rebooting in order to enable the updated kernel or some core libraries.
+The `--needsreboot` parameter requires yum libraries to work and will help you pinpoint when a system needs rebooting in order to enable the updated kernel or some core libraries.